 This post was updated (improved!)
 July 6, 2014.

 Sweet potato fries, when done right, are INCREDIBLE.
 Two favorites that come to mind are the ones at Veggie Grill and Native Foods.
-I know there are many more places that do these really well, and would love to see a message below about your favorite spots.
-When done right, these fries are well seasoned with a light and crisp outer layer, with a fluffy and almost creamy center.
+When done right, these fries are well-seasoned with a light and crisp outer layer, with a fluffy and almost creamy center.

 I’m so excited (after failing so many times) to have a method that results in delicious homemade sweet potato fries.
 At first, I wanted to try the healthy way and bake them, but couldn’t get them right for the life of me–they just end up burning and getting leathery before ever crisping.
 Frying is the only way I’ve gotten it to work, and the results are excellent!